 Audiovisual Media Services Directive (AVMSD)

 The Audiovisual Media Services Directive 2010/13/EU contains a common set of rules around advertising standards, including a ban on tobacco advertising and restrictions around advertising to children that apply to all audiovisual content services.
-The document also features rules about programme sponsorship, product placement and quantitative limitations on the amount of advertising time allowed per hour on linear services.
+The text also features rules about programme sponsorship, product placement and quantitative limitations on the amount of advertising time allowed per hour on linear services.

 Background information